How Do You Replace Vital Records Lost in a Fire?

 How to Replace a Lost Birth Certificate After a Fire

 If you’re wondering what to do if you lose your birth certificate in a fire, you can order replacement copies online.
 Most people keep the original copy of their birth certificate at home, where it is safe.
 If there is a fire, you may lose this important vital record.
 You will need a certified copy of your birth certificate to apply for other vital records.
 Therefore, it should be the first document you replace.
-Find your local vital records office to start the process.
+Find your local vital records office to start the process or order online.

 How to Order a Birth Certificate Online

 If you have previously changed your name or have married, you need copies of those documents before requesting your birth certificate.
 In most cases, marriage certificates are not public records.
-However, you can request a copy of your original certified marriage certificate or court order providing you have your ID.
+However, you can request a copy of your original certified marriage certificate or court order if you have your ID.
 If you do not live in the county where you were married or changed your name, use VitalRecordsOnline to send your request.
-You can also use the site if you don’t have the time to go to the courthouse.
+You can also use this site if you don’t have the time to go to the courthouse.

 Who Can Request a Birth Certificate?